rust-lang/rustup/doc/dev-guide/src/coding-standards.md

 file is touched - we're not precious about having it done in a separate commit, though that is helpful.

-## No direct use of process state outside rustup::currentprocess
+## No direct use of process state outside rustup::process

-The `rustup::currentprocess` module abstracts the global state that is `std::env::args`, `std::env::vars`, `std::io::std*`, `std::process::id`,
+The `rustup::process` module abstracts the global state that is `std::env::args`, `std::env::vars`, `std::io::std*`, `std::process::id`,
 `std::env::current_dir` and `std::process::exit` permitting threaded tests of the CLI logic; use `process()` rather than those APIs directly.